cmoralesmx/cmoralesmx.github.io/_posts/2020-12-01-building-from-aur.md

 form) not available in the official repositories.

-Some may feel building these packages is hard so they recommend the use of helpers for this task, i.e.: yay, pacman, and similars.
+Some may feel building these packages is hard so they recommend the use of helpers for this task, i.e.: yay, pacman, and similar.
 But in many cases, the build process is mostly automated by the build scripts available here.

 In my opinion, part of the reason for doing this my way is because I have